Dakota Access protester seeks release of officers’ testimony

 BISMARCK, N.D.
 (AP) — An American Indian activist accused of inciting a riot during protests against the Dakota Access pipeline in North Dakota wants law officers’ testimony in his now-resolved case to be unsealed.

-The Bismarck Tribune reports that Chase Iron Eyes says the depositions will demonstrate what he describes as injustice done to American Indians and the environment.
-Prosecutors argue Iron Eyes’ intention is to publicly smear law officers.
+Chase Iron Eyes said the depositions will demonstrate what he describes as injustice done to American Indians and the environment, calling his effort to make the documents public as “a battle in the war of the narrative,” the Bismarck Tribune reported.
+Prosecutors argue Iron Eyes’ intention is to publicly smear law enforcement officers.

+“There is no legitimate reason to bar the public from knowing exactly what was said — and having a fair opportunity to consider the whys — in the aftermath of the protests,” Jesse Phelps, spokesman for the Lakota People’s Law Project, which is representing Iron Eyes, said in a statement to the newspaper.

 Iron Eyes and 73 others were arrested Feb.
-1, 2017, after erecting teepees on disputed land that authorities said is owned by a Texas-based pipeline developer.
+1, 2017, after erecting teepees on disputed land that authorities said is owned by Texas-based pipeline developer Energy Transfer.
 The protesters maintained they were peacefully assembling on land that belongs to American Indians under old treaties.

 Iron Eyes reached a plea deal in the riot case in 2018.